FermiParadox/TorBrowser_mouse_track_deanon/README.md

 - interrupted data transfer
 - changing IP during session
 - assignment of existing IP to new user
+- accuracy (false positives and false negatives)

 # Investigate later
-- Can single browser-tab metrics be used to extract user patterns related to user's UI layout (file shortcuts on desktop, etc.)?
+- Can single-browser single-tab metrics be used to extract user patterns related to user's UI layout (file shortcuts on desktop, etc.)?